GovReady/govready-q/Apps.md

 	    template: |
 	      This (optional) content will appear at the top of the TabName tab.

 The questions in the app YAML file can only be of type `module` and `module-set`.
 The questions can specify a `module-id` to refer to another module within the same app or a `protocol` to allow the user to choose any app that has a matching `protocol` value set at the top level of the YAML file.
+See [Schema.md](Schema.md) for details on these question types.

 A `module` YAML structure is identical to `app.yaml` structure but without the catalog details section.